-The past twelve months have certainly been a challenging time for the social housing sector.
+The past eighteen months have certainly been a challenging time for the social housing sector.
 Like many other contact centres, social housing providers have had to operate with the majority of their staff working from home.
 At the same time, the pandemic has taken its toll on the communities they serve.
 Being there to support tenants that are vulnerable has been paramount.

 As the current lockdown eases and a degree of normality returns, now is a time for you to reflect on how you engage with customers in the future.
 The pandemic forced a number of things to change, we have proven that we can support flexible working and many have found this can be very effective.
 Many social housing providers have also seen changes in tenant behaviour with different communication channels being adopted as well as a growing use of self-service.